IsWladi/Gittory/README.md

 return{
   {"IsWladi/Gittory",

-    branch = "main", -- for tested version of the plugin
+    branch = "main", -- for MVP version of the plugin

     dependencies = {
         {"rcarriga/nvim-notify"}, -- optional